Prathyush-KKK/Data-Structures/Queue/circularQueue.md

 Cannot insert at position where front is pointing otherwise it will show that queue is empty So when the pointers reach last element, then the pointers should shift to 0

+* check if the queue is full
+* for the first element, set value of FRONT to 0
+* circularly increase the REAR index by 1 (i.e. if the rear reaches the end, next it would be at the start of the queue)
+* add the new element in the position pointed to by REAR

 We can achieve such operation using mod operation
 Rear = (rear + 1)%size
 if array is of size 7,